reshufflehq/twitter-sentiment-example/README.md

 .
 Without a keys and the Google Application Credentials file, the search won't show results.

-To get and include your own Google API key:
+How to obtain and use your own Google API key:

 1. Obtain a key following [these instructions](https://github.com/conversationai/perspectiveapi/tree/master/1-get-started) (Skip this step if you already have a key)
 2. Create a .env file in the root directory of the template